Sandnes is a small, quiet yet fully-serviced city a short distance south of Stavanger.

 One place I recommend to visit is the Science Factory (Vitenfabrikken), this museum in the city center has fun and interactive activities for kids all ages with a curious mind.

 When it comes to other events like dance and theatre, there is a Culture center near the harbour with a wide range of events (visit the Tourist Information to get their calendar of events).
-Some big festivals also take place here in Sandnes, like the ski on wheels festival Blinkfestivalen, Tour de Fjords, 100ugå a week in September where you get to taste a wide range of food for only one hundred kroner and not far from the city you find Rogaland’s biggest theme park, Kongeparken.
+Some big festivals also take place here in Sandnes, like the roller-ski festival Blinkfestivalen, Tour de Fjords, or the week in September where you get to taste a wide range of food for only one hundred kroner.
+Not far from the city you find Rogaland’s biggest theme park, Kongeparken.

 So, if you want to have some of the activities of a small city, yet still want to enjoy a peaceful, relaxed lifestyle, Sandnes has the perfect balance.